 - PPC services and campaigns are easily measurable from beginning to end.
-You can have a clear eye on what you’re spending and where, and how this is driving performance and ROI.
+You can have a clear eye on what you’re spending and where, and how this is driving performance and return on investment (ROI).
 Businesses can tailor their ad budget and bids and choose how and where they want to spend their money.

-- It drives quick results, even for businesses that are just starting off.
+- It returns quick results, even for businesses that are just starting off.